missing-semester-cn/missing-semester-cn.github.io/data-wrangling.md

 # Exercises

 1. Take this [short interactive regex tutorial](https://regexone.com/).
+2. Find the number of words (in `/usr/share/dict/words`) that contain at least three `a`s and don't have a `'s` ending.
+What are the three most common last two letters of those words? `sed`'s `y` command, or the `tr` program, may help you with case insensitivity.
+How many of those two-letter combinations are there?
+And for a challenge: which combinations do not occur?
+3. To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
+However this is a bad idea, why?
+Is this particular to `sed`?
+Use `man sed` to find out how to accomplish this.
-2. Produce some statistics of your system boot time over the last ten boots.
+4. Find your average, median, and max system boot time over the last ten boots.
 Use `journalctl` on Linux and `log show` on macOS, and look for log timestamps near the beginning and end of each boot.
 On Linux, they may look something like: